MAILEX: Email Event and Argument Extraction: Experiments

 \subsubsection{Challenges in Extracting Arguments}

-\paragraph{Error Propagation from Trigger Extraction.} In the end-to-end argument evaluation results, we observed low scores from both find-tuned models.
-To understand them, we conducted studies to verify if there is an error propagation from trigger extraction or if there is any intrinsic difficulty in argument extraction.
-In Table~\ref{tab:all_results}, we present each model's performance on argument extraction when ground-truth triggers are fed.
-We note that even with the gold triggers, both models still fall short of achieving perfect argument extraction results, highlighting the challenging nature of both extraction tasks. {Moreover, in the case of feeding ground-truth triggers, we observe that the sequence labeling pipeline outperforms the BART model by around 9\% Argument Classification F1.
+\newparagraph{Error Propagation from Trigger Extraction.} In Table~\ref{tab:all_results}, we present each model's performance on argument extraction when ground-truth triggers are fed, {so as to understand whether the low end-to-end argument extraction performance of the two fine-tuned models is caused by error propagated by trigger extraction}.
+We note that even with the gold triggers, both models still fall short of achieving perfect argument extraction results, highlighting the challenging nature of both extraction tasks. {Moreover, with ground-truth triggers, the sequence labeling pipeline outperforms BART by around 9\% Argument Classification F1.
 This implies a stronger argument extraction performance from the former model.
 In our conjecture, this can be attributed to the fact that the pipeline approach has an independently learned argument extraction model, while the BART approach has to learn both extraction tasks within the same model.}

-\paragraph{Extracting Non-Named Entity Arguments.} In Figures~\ref{fig:e_vs_ne} and~\ref{fig:f_score_length}, respectively, we show each model's argument extraction performance categorized by whether the argument is a named or a non-named entity argument, as well as the performance breakdowns by the length of the argument span.
-The results indicate that all models struggle to extract non-named entity arguments, particularly those with longer spans.
+\newparagraph{Extracting Non-Named Entity Arguments.} In Figure~\ref{fig:f_score_length}, {we break down each model's argument extraction performance by named vs. non-named entity argument as well as the argument length.} The results indicate that all models struggle to extract non-named entity arguments, particularly those with longer spans.
 This observation thus implies the need for more advanced modeling strategies in future research.